Meningococcal Vaccine for Adults

 Who should not get the meningococcal vaccine or should wait to get it?

 - You should not get the vaccine if you have had an allergic reaction to the vaccine or any component of the vaccine, such as thimerosal (mercury).
-Tell your healthcare provider if you have any severe allergies, including a latex allergy.
+Tell your healthcare provider if you have any severe allergies.

 - You should wait to get the vaccine if you are sick or have a fever of 101°F (38.3°C) or higher.

 What are the risks of the meningococcal vaccine?

 The most common problems are redness, warmth, swelling, or pain where the shot was given.
 You may feel tired, or you may get a headache, mild fever, or chills.
 You may also have muscle or joint pain, or nausea or diarrhea.
 These symptoms may last up to 7 days.
 Rarely, you may develop severe shoulder pain that lasts longer than 2 days.
 Also rarely, you may have a severe allergic reaction to the vaccine.
 This can be life-threatening.

 - Your mouth and throat are swollen.